 Do you need to hire a French freelancer?

 Do you have a remote worker from France or are you pondering how to legally hire one?
-Consider Useme - with us the whole HR process is completely non-engaging and thus simple and trouble-free for both sides.
+Consider Useme – with us the whole HR process is completely non-engaging and thus simple and trouble-free for both sides.
+We can help you work with freelancers not only from France, but from around the world which is a great step when thinking about going global with your business.

 Propose your remote co-worker to issue an invoice as an individual or use our API to account a whole team of Freelancers.
 Useme will take care of the formalities, payment security, transaction history, file storage and more.